AdobeDocs/experience-manager-cloud-service.en/help/forms/standard-validation-error-mesages-adaptive-forms.md

     ]}
     ```

 The custom error handler function is responsible for executing additional actions such as displaying a modal dialog or sending an analytics event, based on the error response.
-A custom error handler function provides the flexibility to tailor error handling to the specific needs.
+A custom error handler function provides the flexibility to tailor error handling to the specific user requirements.

 <!--